310mc/https-310mc.github.io-tl/source/_posts/feature_scout/misshapen_masterpiece.md

 {% endbubble %}

 {% bubble Kuro norsmile %}
-Can’t speak for Li’l miss, since she just became a workin’ adult, but things are still the same as always for me.
+Can’t speak for Li’l miss, since she just became a workin’ adult, but nothin’ really changed much for me as of yet.

 But either way, it’s more like I hang out here ‘cause I get so busy, really.
 The room’s in the ES building, so we can freely pass by here anytime, yeah?